Welcome Blessings!

 Imagine this: You’re sitting in a loud café, deep in conversation when suddenly, you hear your name from across the room.
 Instantly, your head turns, and you’re drawn to that sound.
 But why?
 It’s not as if you’re consciously listening for it, and yet, your brain reacts as if it’s the most important thing in the world.

 That’s because it acts like a VIP bouncer at a club—it has an in-built filter that sifts through all the noise but is always on high alert for anything personally relevant.
-Your name, for example, is flagged as “important,” almost like a Google alert you never signed up for.
-This ability helps keep you aware of things that might matter in your environment, ensuring you don’t miss crucial social cues.
+Our name, for example, is flagged as “important,” almost like a Google alert we never signed up for.
+This ability helps keep us aware of things that might matter in our environment, ensuring we don’t miss crucial social cues.

 How often have you found yourself staring at a menu for way too long, unable to make a decision?
 Everything looks good, and yet nothing stands out as “the one.”
 This is a classic case of decision paralysis.
 Your brain, eager to make the best choice, gets caught up in overthinking.
 It’s like when you’re scrolling through Netflix for 30 minutes without committing to a movie—too many options make it harder to choose.